jwkcheng/home-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

+I created this app as a playground to learn some of the ins and outs of Angular 2.
+It's intended to be a working "dashboard" for a smart home.
+Currently running the following modules/components
+- Clock (This module subscribes to a service to update a clock object)
+- News Feed (Retrieves an rss news feed and displays a number of the most recent entries).
+- IP Camera (Embeds live video from a local ip-camera)
+- Weather (Embeds Environment Canada's weather applet).

+Currently as a base, some of the code/components were implemented following various tutorials online.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.